 We are currently exploring ways to better coordinate infrastructure and development across London.

-We gathered responses on this topic from utilities, engineers, architects, developers, consultancies, homebuilders, contractors, and others until 30 September 2017, and are now considering their ideas.
-Check back shortly for an update.
+We gathered responses on this topic from utilities, engineers, architects, developers, consultancies, homebuilders, contractors, and others until 30 September 2017, and have considered their ideas.

 In April 2018, we produced a business case proposal for a new Infrastructure and Development Coordination Unit.
 Further details will be published soon.